 While his Blades were unable to overcome the Premier League giants in a 1-0 defeat, Montgomery got his taste of the giant-killing nature of the Cup.

-And on Wednesday he'll experience life from the other side when the Central Coast Mariners play the South Coast Wolves in the FFA Cup round of 32 at WIN Stadium.
+On Wednesday he'll experience life from the other side when the Central Coast Mariners play the South Coast Wolves in the FFA Cup round of 32 at WIN Stadium.

 "For me, these are the games that are tough but as an A-League team we have to go there and give it our best shot.
 It is not going to be easy," Montgomery said while in town with the A-League All-Stars.